amamel/banano-node-docker/readme.md

 ### Install with fast-syncing

 Banano Node Docker stack can also bootstrap any newly created node (or an existing one) with the latest ledger files using either LMDB or RocksDB.
 This implies that you are willing to trust third-party sources for your node history.
-The latest ledger files are obtained from two community sources: [cutecat](https://lmdb.cutecat.party/) and [moonano](https://moonano.net/ledger/), while the script handles the extraction and final file placement.
+The latest ledger files are obtained from the Banano community: [cutecat](https://lmdb.cutecat.party/) and [moonano](https://moonano.net/ledger/), while the script handles the extraction and file placement.

 Just add the `-f` flag to your installer command: